L1-Penalized Quantile Regression in High-Dimensional Sparse Models: The Estimator, the Penalty Level, and Overview of Rate Results

-Condition D.1 imposes only mild smoothness assumptions on the conditional density of the response variable given regressors, and does not impose any normality or homoscedasticity assumptions commonly made in the literature on HDSMs.
+Condition D.1 imposes only mild smoothness assumptions on the conditional density of the response variable given regressors, and does not impose any normality or homoscedasticity assumptions\comment{ commonly made in the literature on HDSMs}.
+The assumption that the conditional density is bounded below at the conditional quantile is standard, but we can replace it by the slightly more general condition $\inf_{u \in \mathcal{U}} \inf_{\delta \neq 0} (\delta' J_u \delta)/(\delta'\Ep[x_i x_i'] \delta) \geq \underf>0,$ on the Jacobian matrices throughout the paper.

 \textbf{D.2.} \textit{Sparsity and Smoothness of $u \mapsto \beta(u)$.}\textit{ Let $\mathcal{U}$ be a compact subset of $(0,1)$.
 The coefficients $\beta(u)$ in (\ref{lin model}) are sparse and smooth with respect to $u\in \mathcal{U}$: where $ s \geq 1$, and $\log L \leq C_L \log (p\vee n)$ for some constant $C_L$. }